Latest guidance and health advice

 You can attend places of worship for a service.
 However, you must not socialise with anyone outside of your household or support bubble.
 You should follow the national guidance on the safe use of places of worship.

-The Coronavirus Job Retention Scheme – also known as the furlough scheme – will remain open until 321 March 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.
+The Coronavirus Job Retention Scheme (also known as the furlough scheme) will remain open until the end of April 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.

 The thought of a tightening of restrictions will be upsetting and challenging for many of us.
 If you are worried about your physical or emotional health, please talk to someone.
 There are many organisations that offer help and support that will be happy to help.